 EVAPCO evaporative cooling units use either a totally enclosed air over (TEAO) or a totally enclosed fan cooled (TEFC) fan motor.
 These motors are built to "Cooling Tower Duty" specifications.
 They are supplied with permanently lubricated bearings and special moisture protection on the bearings, shaft and windings.
-After extended shutdowns, the motor should be checked with an insulation tester prior to restarting the motor.
+After extended shut-downs, the motor should be checked with an insulation tester prior to be restarted.